niranjan022/Minor_Project-Corizo/README.md

-This is the Minor Project done for Corizo
+This is the Projects done for Corizo during my internship